List of Disenchantment characters

 Disenchantment is an American adult animated television series starring Abbi Jacobson as Princess Bean, Eric André as Luci, and Nat Faxon as Elfo.
 The series' seasons are split into halves; the first season, consisting of twenty episodes, was released in two equal parts; the first ten episodes premiered on Netflix on August 17, 2018, and the second ten were released on September 20, 2019.
-The first half of season two, entitled Part 3, was released on January 15, 2021.
+The first half of season two, entitled Part 3, was released on January 15, 2021 and the second half of season two, entitled Part 4, was released on February 9, 2022.
+In August 2023, Netflix had announced that it would end production of Disenchantment after 5 years.
+The third and final season entitled Part 5 was released for the final time on September 1, 2023.
 The following is a list of characters featured in Disenchantment.

 Primary characters

 Princess Bean

-Tiabeanie, or Bean (voiced by Abbi Jacobson) is the drunk teenage princess of Dreamland.
+Tiabeanie, or Bean (voiced by Abbi Jacobson), is the drunk teenage princess of Dreamland.
 Bean, as the main character of the entire series, is the daughter of King Zøg and Queen Dagmar, but after Dagmar accidentally poisoned herself, Zøg married Queen Oona, who became Bean's stepmother.
 In the ninth episode, "To Thine Own Elf Be True", Bean must choose to either bring Dagmar or Elfo, both of whom previously died, back to life with the Eternity Pendant.
 Bean chooses Dagmar, which angers Elfo when he arrives in Hell and sees her decision.
 Dagmar orchestrates Dreamland's fall, and takes Bean on a boat to Maru, where Dagmar was from, to meet the entire family.
-Bean's full name is Queen Tiabeanie Mariabeanie de la Rochambeaux Grunkwitz.
+Bean's full name is Princess Tiabeanie Mariabeanie de la Rochambeaux Grunkwitz.

 Bean often sneaks away to the local bar, The Flying Scepter (later renamed Luci's Inferno after Luci wins the bar in an arm-wrestling contest), to get away from her royal duties, and returns to the castle drunk.
 Bean's full name is actually Tiabeanie Mariabeanie la Rochambeau Grunkowitz, but she calls herself "Drunkowitz" whenever she is drunk, as producer Josh Weinstein announced on Twitter after the first season was released.

 At the end of the first season, Tiabeanie falls through the ground into the Catacombs, the tunnels the run under Dreamland's castle, and is met by Dagmar.
 In the beginning of the second season, Bean is angered at Dagmar for trying to grow close to her.
 She is proposed to by Alva Gunderson in part three, as Alva wants to access her magic.
 Bean is crowned queen after Zøg is deemed too crazy and unfit to rule the kingdom.
 At the very end of part 3, Bean is taken by Dagmar down to hell to marry off what appears to be Alva.